timharek/timharek.no/content/blog/2022-11-27-i-didnt-buy-anything-on-black-friday.md

 tags = ["Thoughts"]
 +++

-{% notice(type="note") %}
+## Disclaimer

 I don't hold anything against those who bought anything on Black Friday, there might have been some great deals and I fully understand that.
 This post is not about taking advantage of that.

-{% end %}
+## My thoughts

 For the first time in many years I didn't pay any attention to Black Friday (or Black Week) sales.
 I didn't want anything, I didn't need anything, I felt like I